maxagabb/youtube-comment-tone-analyzer/README.md

 Parts of this project were derived from the [ngx-YouTube-Player](https://github.com/SamirHodzic/ngx-youtube-player).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.

-##Credentials
+## Credentials

 Youtube API-key can be specified in the youtube.service.ts file.
-The Tone-Analyzer API-key is specified in server.js; env variables should be used for local development.
+The Tone-Analyzer API-key is specified in server.js. env variables can be used for deploying locally.

-##Routes
+## Routes

 XMLHttpRequest route in watson.service.ts needs to be edited when running locally like so:
-'xhr.open("POST", 'http://localhost:8080/analyze', true);'
+`xhr.open("POST", 'http://localhost:8080/analyze', true);`

 ## NodeJS server

 server.js calls the Watson Tone-Analyzer API.
-This can be run with 'node server.js'
+This can be run with `node server.js`

 ## Development server